 The KOMODO Link Adaptor adds a USB-C port to KOMODO to extend the usability of the camera.
-Use the USB-C port to connect the KOMODO Link Adaptor to an iPhone or Android device, and get lag-free live preview using RED Control.
-Attach a USB-C to Ethernet adapter (not included) to the KOMODO Link Adaptor and you can remotely control the camera using an Ethernet device.
+Use the USB-C port to connect the KOMODO Link Adaptor to an iPhone or Android device, and experience a live preview with minimal latency using the RED Control app.
+Attach a USB-C to Ethernet adapter (not included) to the KOMODO Link Adaptor and you can remotely control the camera using an Ethernet-connected device.